keboola/developers-docs/extend/component/index.md

 along with a [guide to setting up Docker](/extend/component/docker-tutorial/setup/) and a [guide to building dockerized applications](/extend/component/docker-tutorial/howto/).
 - Follow the [next steps](/extend/component/tutorial/input-mapping/) of the tutorial to understand how your component interacts with KBC.
-- See more about [testing and debugging components](/extend/component/tutorial/debugging/) in the KBC environment.
+- See more about [testing and debugging of components](/extend/component/tutorial/debugging/) in the KBC environment.
 - Request [publication](/extend/publish/) of your component.

 ## Custom Science Migration Guide